payu-org/payu/docs/source/config.rst

    configured path to sync output to, i.e. ``path``, is the correct location before enabling automatic syncing or before running ``payu sync``.

-   If postscript is also configured, the latest output and restart files will not be automatically synced after a run.

    ``enable`` (*Default:* ``False``):
       Controls whether or not a sync job is submitted either after the archive or collation job, if collation is enabled.